-Confined buried drift and bedrock aquifers are not separated according to precipitation patterns in this summary.
-Usually, changes in precipitation patterns are not reflected in confined aquifers until after the extreme (dry or wet) precipitation pattern has been in existence for an extended period or has ended.
-This is due primarily to the presence of an overlying confining bed which inhibits a direct response to the precipitation pattern.
+Changes in precipitation patterns are usually not reflected in confined aquifers until after the extreme (dry or wet) precipitation pattern has been in existence for an extended period or has ended.
+This is due primarily to the presence of an overlying confining bed, which inhibits a direct response to the precipitation pattern.
+Observation wells in confined aquifers reflect that general rule.